-Even though there is a lot of information out there that show you how to so this, it’s another thing for webmasters to actually act.
-Even web design companies struggle with the concept somehow, and we even get told that it’s spammy.
-It’s certainly not spammy if done correctly, and in fact it’s encouraged by Google.
-This link gives you Googles take on how it looks at structured data: https://developers.google.com/search/docs/guides/intro-structured-data
+Even though there is a lot of information out there that show you how to do this, it’s another thing for webmasters to actually act.
+Even web design companies struggle with the concept somehow.
+It’s an enhancement if done correctly, and in fact it’s encouraged by Google.
+This link gives you Google’s take on how it looks at structured data: https://developers.google.com/search/docs/guides/intro-structured-data

 The two ways I’m going to show you are using a plugin, and by adding the code yourself.
 Both are simple.
 One costs a little bit, to purchase the plugin (but has a heap of other great features), and one is just adding code.